darius/traitor/laplace-essay-on-probabilities.md

 nothing but problems of probability.
-Strictly speaking, nearly all our knowledge is no more than probable; and in the few things we can know for certain, in the mathematical sciences themselves, the principal means of attaining truth -- induction and analogy -- are rooted in probabilities; so the whole system of human knowledge is tied to the theory exposed in this Essay.
+Strictly speaking, nearly all our knowledge is no more than probable; and in the few things we can know for certain, in the mathematical sciences themselves, the principal means for attaining truth -- induction and analogy -- are rooted in probabilities; so the whole system of human knowledge is tied to the theory exposed in this Essay.
 Therein will be seen, with undoubted interest, that, even considering only the eternal principles of